netdata/netdata/health/README.md

      by `,` or `|`.
 The space characters found in dimensions will be kept as-is (a few dimensions have spaces in their names).
 This accepts Netdata simple patterns and the `match-ids` and `match-names` options affect the searches for dimensions.

+-   `foreach DIMENSIONS` is optional, will always be the last parameter, and uses the same `,`/`|` rules as the `of` parameter.
+Each dimension you specify in `foreach` will use the same rule to trigger an alarm.
+If you set both `of` and `foreach`, Netdata will ignore the `of` parameter and replace it with one of the dimensions you gave to `foreach`.

 The result of the lookup will be available as `$this` and `$NAME` in expressions.
 The timestamps of the timeframe evaluated by the database lookup is available as variables